 Continuing Studies students who do not meet these standards will have their records reviewed by the assistant dean to determine if they should be dismissed or if they should be allowed to continue their studies.
-If students are allowed to continue, they may be required to meet specific conditions established by Center for Continuing Studies administrators.
+If students are allowed to continue, they may be required to meet specific conditions established by Continuing Studies Division administrators.